 Other highlights to look out for include a romantic comedy based on the Love, Simon movie, an untitled Obi-Wan Kenobi series and animation Monsters at Work.
 Subscribers should also get excited for more Marvel TV series, most notably Hawkeye, What If…, Ms. Marvel and She-Hulk.

 Disney+ had substantially less content at launch than Netflix currently does.
 In the US, it launched with 645 movies and 168 shows.
-UK’s numbers were surprisingly higher with 816 titles.
+UK’s numbers were with 808 titles.

 The platform’s entire content library is available to be downloaded for offline viewing.
 Its biggest calling card is that its content will never disappear as it owns it all.